Reference

 • Markdown, Text, LaTeX, or Word files can be imported as any object to your space.

-• Import directories of markdown files and media assets or backups from other note-taking apps (coming soon).
+• Import directories of Markdown files and media assets or backups from other note-taking apps via Bulk Import.

 Import single files